project-trident/trident-website/hugo-site/content/post/2018-09-17_alternate-archs.md

 ###  What do you need to get started with other architectures?
 The hardware sourcing problem is the same problem that we have for all of the big three Architectures; ThunderX, OpenPower, and RISC-V.
 A decent dev system for any of these alternate architectures is going to run in the neighborhood of $2,500 to obtain.
-With this cost barrier, we are going to be unable to target every alternative architecture right away.
+With this cost barrier, we won't be able to target every alternative architecture right away.
 However, if the community wants to donate hardware or contribute time and code to supporting these architectures, we will do what we can to support these efforts.

 Hopefully, we will eventually support all of the architectures we listed, but we have to pick a logical starting point.
 The first architecture support attempt has not been decided by the current project contributors.